 - Use virtual meeting and presentation tools, such as Microsoft Teams or Zoom, proficiently.

 - Have experience working in higher education.

 - Use Microsoft Office products proficiently, such as PowerPoint, Word, Excel, OneNote, and Teams.

 Instructional designers are members of the Instructional Design and Online Course Support (iDocs) team and report to the managing director.
 The CoB Online Programs team works to design and deliver courses offered through the University of Wisconsin MBA Consortium and UW System Undergraduate Business Alliance programs.

 The CoB Online Programs team primarily works in a remote environment.
-One day per week is reserved for working on the UW-Eau Claire campus but is only used as needed.
-On rare occasions there may be other days throughout the year that campus time is required, for example attending a retreat or required professional development.
+Candidates must be work authorized in the United States.
+The team works in person on the UW-Eau Claire campus 2-3 times per year.
+On rare occasions there may be other days throughout the year that campus time is required, for example onboarding a new employee or completing required professional development.
 Employees are welcome to work on campus more often if desired.
 A typical workday consists of eight hours worked primarily between the hours of 7:00 a.m. and 5:00 p.m. although we offer a great deal of flexibility; your typical daily schedule will be agreed upon in advance with the supervisor.
-As a service department, we have a great deal of collaboration within our team and externally.
+As a service department, we have a great deal of both synchronous and asynchronous collaboration within our team and externally with program stakeholders.
 We facilitate this collaboration primarily using Microsoft Teams whether individuals are working on campus or remotely.